 Beacon Behaviour Support to work with and support the SENDCo, teaching staff and the pastoral team when supporting pupils with SEMH and SEND needs. (£4000) Use Iris Adapt as the school's behaviour record system £858 School data shows that behaviour incidents over the last academic year had reduced following pastoral support and intervention.
-Research shows: https://educationendowmentfoundation.org.uk/education-evidence/teaching-learning-toolkit/behaviour-interventions 1,2,3 Hire a portable swimming pool from Elite Swimming and swimming instructor and lifeguard that will give Years 1-6 the opportunity to swim regularly for 7weeks and earn their 25metre badge. (£9,240) Swim England commissioned research that shows evidence on the contribution of swimming to support the healthy development of children, and how this can contribute to their physical, mental and social skills.
-The report found evidence that swimmers live longer, that regular swimming helps older people stay mentally and physically fit, and participation in swimming lessons can help children to develop physical, cognitive and social skills quicker 1,3,4 Attendance Pastoral Manager leads on monitoring Attendance and supporting families.
-Attendance rewards £500 Continue to use the Marvellous Me (Parent communication system (£700) As a school our attendance figure last academic year was just below national at 92.6%,(National was 94.5%).
-Our school PA attendance was 16.7% compared to National PA was 20.7%.
-Key findings from an EEF study suggest that parental engagement has a positive impact on average of 5 months additional progress.
+Research shows: https://educationendowmentfoundation.org.uk/education-evidence/teaching-learning-toolkit/behaviour-interventions 1,2,3 Attendance As a school our attendance figure last academic 1,3,4,5 Pastoral Manager leads on monitoring Attendance and supporting families.
+Attendance rewards year was above national at 93.1%,(National was 90.9%).
+Currently our attendance is still above National at 96.4%, National is 93.9%.
+Pupil Premium PA is below National at 16.55%, National is 21%.
+1,0,4,0 £500 Continue to use the Marvellous Me (Parent communication system (£700) Key findings from an EEF study suggest that parental engagement has a positive impact on average of 5 months additional progress.
 It also showed the impact is higher for children with low attainment.
-1,3,4,5 Deprivation and Attendance Offer breakfast club free to all Pupil Premium Pupils to ensure they attend school on time and are not hungry. (£7,277.87 staffing) A healthy breakfast can play an important role in ensuring children from all backgrounds have a healthy start to their day and in turn, enhancing their learning potential.
+Deprivation and Attendance Offer breakfast club free to all Pupil Premium Pupils to ensure they attend school on time and are not hungry.
+Purchase new resources and storage units. (£4570 staffing £1000 resources) The COVID-19 pandemic saw an approximate increase of 20% of our pupils become eligible for the Pupil Premium Grant.
+Many of our families accessed the COVID-19 resilience/hardship fund during this time.
 By providing breakfast club free of charge to disadvantaged pupils, we know that we are providing a small contribution to help tackle local deprivation.
-4,5 Deprivation Sign up to Magic Breakfast £625 Provide a healthy morning snack of fruit to KS2 pupils who are no longer entitled to the free fruit scheme.
-Provide a carton of milk free of charge to EYFS pupils to ensure bone development. (£7500) A healthy breakfast can play an important role in ensuring children from all backgrounds have a healthy start to their day and in turn, enhancing their learning potential.
+4,5 Deprivation Provide a healthy morning snack of fruit to KS2 pupils who are no longer entitled to the free fruit scheme.
+Provide a carton of milk free of charge to EYFS pupils to ensure bone development. (£7500) The COVID-19 pandemic saw an approximate increase of 20% of our pupils become eligible for the Pupil Premium Grant.
+Many of our families accessed the COVID-19 resilience/hardship fund during this time.
 By providing a mid-morning piece of fruit and milk free of charge to all pupils, we know that we are providing a small contribution to help tackle local deprivation and we know that by providing children with a snack and milk we are providing calcium for bone development.
 5 and impacts on 1